 - Aerobic exercise: Aerobic exercise can increase your stamina and help you move better.
 Swimming and brisk walking are both great cardio workouts for those with arthritis.

 - Home exercises: A physical therapist can provide you with exercises to do in your own home.
 The physical therapist may also make suggestions regarding changes you can make in your home to help you move around more efficiently.

 - Ice/heat therapy: Icing can help reduce swelling and inflammation, while heat therapies can relieve stiffness and lubricate the joints.

 You no longer need to suffer from arthritis pain or believe it's just a part of life you have to accept.
 Physical therapy can help you move more effectively while reducing the pain in your joints.
-Contact us at Pocatello, ID center today to see how Pocatello physical therapy can help you overcome arthritis pain and more easily participate in your daily activities!
+Contact us at Chubbuck, ID center today to see how Chubbuck physical therapy can help you overcome arthritis pain and more easily participate in your daily activities!